Sam Bankman-Fried Will Now Surrender Himself for Extradition Before Bahamian Court Monday: Source - NewsBreak

 Related

-Caroline Ellison, the former CEO of Alameda, is facing up to 110 years in prison after pleading guilty to 7 charges including fraud in the FTX collapse
+Caroline Ellison, the former CEO of Alameda, pleads guilty to charges that carry up to 110 years in prison following FTX collapse

-Both Ellison and the FTX cofounder Gary Wang are cooperating with prosecutors as part of their guilty pleas.
+Both Caroline Ellison and FTX cofounder Gary Wang are cooperating with prosecutors as part of their guilty pleas.

-FTX Co-Founder, Former Alameda Research CEO Both Plead Guilty to Federal Fraud Charges
+Sam Bankman-Fried's Ex-Girlfriend, and Other FTX Execs Plead Guilty to Criminal Charges

-Federal charges have been filed against Caroline Ellison, the former CEO of Alameda Research, and Gary Wang, the co-founder of FTX, for their roles in the alleged fraud that contributed to the crypto currency exchange's collapse, according to prosecutors.
-The Southern District of New York announced Wednesday night that both...
+A federal prosecutor says two associates of Sam Bankman-Fried have pleaded guilty to criminal charges related to the collapse of the cryptocurrency exchange FTX.
+Caroline Ellison, the former CEO of Alameda Research, a trading firm started by Bankman-Fried, and Gary Wang, who co-founded FTX along with Bankman-Fried, pleaded guilty to charges “related to their roles in the fraud that contributed to FTX's collapse,” U.S. Attorney Damian Williams said Wednesday night.

 Vladimir Putin Announces Plans To Deploy Deadly Warship With 'Unstoppable' Hypersonic Missiles Against Ukraine